Configuring Trusted Peer Authentication

 Installation and selection of certificates

-- Under Certificate, select the CA certificate (.pem) to be installed.
+- Under „Certificate“, select „CA“ from the drop-down-menu and select the CA certificate (.pem) to be installed.
+Click „Upload“ to start uploading the CA certificate.

-- Under Certificate, select the client certificate (.pem) to be installed.
+Under Certificate, select SSL and then select the client certificate (.pem) to be installed.
+Then upload the SSL certificate with “Upload.

 Enable the trusted peer authentication with certificates on the client service.